xunilrj/sandbox/sources/cpp/packedvsnode/readme.md

 OK!
 It is pretty obvious that we are at the heart of the problem.
 Although the number of memory access are pretty much the same: 100M; the number of L1 and L3 misses ar insanely bigger for the "row" approach.

 Remember that cache misses are not free.
 Every one of them cost time.
-As "valgrind" documentation states, a L3 cache miss can cost 200 cycles.
+As "Valgrind" documentation states, a L3 cache miss can cost 200 cycles.
 To better understand if this is the main cause of the performance problem here.
 Let us analyze is my case.

 ```
 > cat  /proc/cpuinfo|grep MHz